oneminch/Notes/Java.md

 >
 > - If there is a public class in a file, the name of the file must match the name of the public class.
 For example, a class declared as public class Person { } must be in a source code file named Person.java.

+## Best Practices

+### Naming Conventions

+- Variables and methods should start with a lowercase letter and be camel cased.
+- Constants should be defined in all uppercase letters.
+- Classes and interfaces should start with a uppercase letter and be camel cased.